Adding a CMS to Your Pyramid Web App Transcripts

 4:12 Notice it's already found PyPI, So that's good.
 We should be able to run something And if we go down here, we can find our code again.

-4:21 Yeah, that's that's good.
+4:21 Yeah, that's good.
 One quick little trick we can do to make things work better in our HTML files

 4:27 We can go over here and say 'mark directory as resource route'